Bloomery, Hampshire County, West Virginia

 Bloomery is an unincorporated community in Hampshire County in the U.S. state of West Virginia.
-Bloomery is located along the Bloomery Pike (West Virginia Route 127), northwest of Winchester, Virginia.
-According to the 2000 census, the Bloomery community has a population of 321.
+Bloomery is northwest of Winchester, Virginia, along the Bloomery Pike (West Virginia Route 127).
+According to the 2000 census, the Bloomery had a population of 321.

 Bloomery was named for its one-time importance as a center of bloomeries for iron smelting.
-The first of Bloomery's iron furnaces was constructed in 1770.
-In 1814, a post office was established here.

 Historic sites

 With the exception of the past two decades, the majority of Bloomery's residences were constructed prior to the American Civil War.